Nutritious School Meals

 We have a fully comprehensive Quality Assurance system supported by the Food Standards Agency through Harrogate Borough Council to safeguard catering practices within school.
 All members of the catering team hold food hygiene and safety certificates.

-In October 2016 we retained our top hygiene rating of 5 (Very Good).
+In September 2021 we retained the top hygiene rating of 5 (Very Good).
+This is the third time we have been awarded this rating since these inspections were introduced.
 This inspection result given to a business reflects the standards of food hygiene found on the date of inspection or visit by the local authority.
 Further information about this rating can be found at the Food Standards Agency website www.ratings.food.gov.uk

 We hold regular theme days throughout the year.
 These days may be seasonal (e.g. Easter, Christmas); topical (e.g. World Cup, Olympic Games); traditional (e.g. Chinese, Indian, Mexican).
 These days are popular with students as special menus are prepared and often the dining room is decorated by catering staff.